protocol/research-website/content/posts/202102-di2f/index.md

 The workshop will finish with a Call for Hacks, which will run for two weeks following the event, followed by a separate gathering to announce the winners and awards.

 The call for papers, demos, and competition projects is open until **19 March**.
-To learn more and submit, *check out the [Call for Contributions in the IFIP Networking 2021 website](https://networking.ifip.org/2021/workshops/di2f-decentralising-the-internet-with-ipfs-and-filecoin)*.
+To learn more and submit, check out the [Call for Contributions in the IFIP Networking 2021 website](https://networking.ifip.org/2021/workshops/di2f-decentralising-the-internet-with-ipfs-and-filecoin).

 Please join us for what is sure to be a very enriching event!